meanands/myntra-tryon/README.md

 6. Open your browser and navigate to `http://localhost:3000`

+### 🔌 Chrome Extension Setup

+1. Navigate to the `chrome-extension` folder
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right
+4. Click "Load unpacked" and select the `chrome-extension` folder
+5. The extension icon will appear in your toolbar
+6. Click the extension icon and enter your Gemini API key

 ## 📖 How to Use

+### 🌐 Web Application Usage

 1. **Upload Your Photo**:
    - Drag and drop your photo or click to browse